China national cricket team

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between China and other ICC members after 1 January 2019 will be a full T20I.
+Therefore, all Twenty20 matches played between China and other ICC members after 1 January 2019 will have the full T20I status.

 History

-Between 1858 and 1948, the Shanghai Cricket Club, the largest club in the country, playing games against many touring sides, but it was not recognised as an official national team.
+Between 1858 and 1948, the Shanghai Cricket Club, the largest club in the country, played games against many touring sides, but it was not recognised as an official national team.

 Since September 2005, the Chinese Cricket Association has conducted eight coaching/umpiring training courses with assistance from the Asian Cricket Council.
 The sport is now played in nine cities in China, namely Beijing, Shanghai, Shenyang, Dalian, Guangzhou, Shenzhen, Chongqing, Tianjin and Jinan.
 More than 150 schools have been involved.

 China took part in the 2009 ACC Trophy Challenge, their first appearance in a representative tournament.
 The Chinese lost all of their group matches, including against Iran and the Maldives where they lost by 307 and 315 runs respectively.
 In the seventh-place playoff, China recorded their first-ever international win when they beat Myanmar by 118 runs.

 China took part in the 2014 ACC Twenty20 Cup in the United Arab Emirates.
 The team lost their first game against Afghanistan by 9 wickets after being bowled out for just 37.
 China lost all five of their group games by wide margins, including a record low total and record margin of defeat in a representative Twenty20 match when they lost to the United Arab Emirates by 209 runs after conceding 236 runs during the UAE's innings and then in reply were bowled out for 27 runs, with 15 of those runs coming in extras.
 They lost to Bahrain in the eleventh place playoff, thus finishing the tournament in twelfth and last place.

 China participated in the 2010 Asian Games where, as host, it played against Afghanistan, Bangladesh, Oman, Pakistan, Sri Lanka and the United Arab Emirates.

-It will again participate as a host team in the 2022 Asian Games.
+China played their first T20I on 26 July 2023, against Malaysia, during the 2023 ICC Men's T20 World Cup Asia Qualifier.

+In the same tournament, China defeated Myanmar in their last match to register their first-ever win in T20Is.